astronomy-commons/sparkmanager/docs/index.md

 </pre>

 The extension provides a well-designed interface within Jupyter Notebook that could replace the programmatic creation of (or connection to) a Spark cluster with simple UI elements.

 <kbd>
 <img src="https://github.com/astronomy-commons/sparkmanager/blob/master/docs/images/initial_state.png" style="border: 1px solid black"/>
 </kbd>

 This extension will thus enable all of the astronomy community to easily manage their Apache Spark clusters via an easy to use Jupyter Notebook extension called “SparkManager”

 ## Features

-### Create a spark cluster by the click of a few buttons
+### 1. Create a spark cluster by the click of a few buttons

 <kbd>
 <img src="https://github.com/astronomy-commons/sparkmanager/blob/master/docs/images/creating_state.png" style="border: 1px solid black"/>
 </kbd>

+With the extension one can create pyspark clusters locally or on kubernetes based on the config files that are selected.
+The drop down allows the user to select the config file he wants to load and based on that config file the cluster is created.